The Cheviot Hewitts

 This day and the following, I had two objectives: climb the remaining two Cheviot Hewitts, and finish the Pennine Way.
 To do both in one day would mean 21 miles of walking, not a problem in itself, with 5000ft of climbing, which I didn’t fancy.
 After all, who would know what the weather might bring?

 I didn’t have the option of an early start either.
-Alwinton has buses just three days a week, the first arriving at 11.15 (alas, my logistics didn’t permit at a stay at the village pub the Rose & Crown or the nearby Clennel Hall camp site).
+Alwinton then had buses just three days a week – now it’s only two – the first that day arriving at 11.15 (alas, my logistics didn’t permit at a stay at the village pub the Rose & Crown or the nearby Clennel Hall camp site).
 By now the heat of the day was building up, well into the mid-20s, and bringing with it the first towering clouds.
 There was still plenty of sunshine as I set off along the ancient trackway of Clennel Street, but reaching the edge of Kidland Forest, logging lorries driving up dust, the atmosphere became yet more heavy and foreboding.
 Still, no difficulties as I made my way through the trees.

 The first rumbles of thunder came as I climbed up towards the forest edge, Cushat Law now in sight.
 Reaching the firebreak at 924132, in which a sketchy path leads to the summit, the grumblings were more frequent, and the rain was not far behind.
 I was surprised to meet a walker descending the hill; he’d planned on heading for Bloodybush Edge too, but reckoned a lower route and perhaps retreat might prove safer in the conditions.